MajekDev/HexNicks/docs/docs/permissions.md

 This permission node allows players to use [/realname](https://github.com/Majekdor/HexNicks/wiki/Commands#realname) to view the name of a player using a certain nickname.

+## hexnicks.config-editor

+This permission node is intended for staff and allows them to edit the HexNicks config via [pastebin](https://paste.majek.dev) using [/hexnicks config-editor](https://github.com/Majekdor/HexNicks/wiki/Commands#hexnicks).

 ## hexnicks.reload

-This permission node is intended for staff and allows them to use [/nicksreload](https://github.com/Majekdor/HexNicks/wiki/Commands#nicksreload) to reload the plugin.
+This permission node is intended for staff and allows them to use [/hexnicks reload](https://github.com/Majekdor/HexNicks/wiki/Commands#hexnicks) to reload the plugin.

 ## hexnicks.chat.advanced